AliSoftware/alisoftware.github.io/_posts/2016-04-24-pattern-matching-3.md

 Another useful syntactic sugar to know when dealing with `switch` is simply `x?`.
 You recognize with the question mark the relation with `Optionals` of course.

-In this specific context, using `x?` is syntactic sugar for `.Some(x)`.
+In this specific context, using `x?` is syntactic sugar for `.some(x)`.
 This means that you can write stuff like this:

 ```swift
 let anOptional: Int? = 2